cenviity/jj/docs/tutorial.md

 ```

 The `@` indicates the [working-copy commit](glossary.md#working-copy-commit).
 The first
-ID on a line (e.g. "mpqrykyp" above) is the [change ID](glossary.md#change-id), which is
+ID on a line (e.g. `mpqrykyp` above) is the [change ID](glossary.md#change-id), which is
 an ID that follows the commit as it's rewritten (similar to Gerrit's Change-Id).
 The
 second ID is the [commit ID](glossary.md#commit-id), which changes when you
 [rewrite](glossary.md#rewrite) the commit.
 You can give either ID to commands that take
 revisions as arguments.
-We will generally prefer change IDs because they stay the same
+Change IDs are generally preferred because they stay the same
 when the commit is rewritten.

 By default, `jj log` lists your local commits, with some remote commits added